 Important Mesothelioma Treatment Research

 Through her research efforts, Dr. Rusch has contributed significantly to the understanding of mesothelioma and its treatment.
-One of her most important studies was published in 2001 and was instrumental in proving the success of bimodal treatment for mesothelioma patients.
+One of her most important studies was published in 2001 and proved the success of bimodal treatment for mesothelioma patients.
 The purpose of the study was to attempt to reduce recurrences of cancer in patients treated surgically.

 Other Areas of Research

 Organizations, Leadership, and Honors

 In addition to her roles at Memorial Sloan Kettering, Dr. Rusch is also a member of several professional organizations.
 She is the Chair of the American Board of Thoracic Surgery, the Chair of the American Joint Commission on Cancer’s Lung and Esophagus Task Force, and the Chair of the Mesothelioma Subcommittee of the International Association for the Study of Lung Cancer.
 She is also a Regent for the American College of Surgeons.